libraries-fi/kirkanta-api/doc/upgrading.md

 ### No more parameter helmet:type_priority
 This parameter has been removed.
 To fetch only services that are available at HelMet libraries, use parameters `consortium` or `consortium.name`.

+### Description is now HTML-formatted text
+Previously `description` was plaintext, but now service descriptions utilize HTML.
+Short description is still plaintext.